AlbinHorlaville/open-world-lego/OpenWorldLego/specification/LDrawConvertissor.md

 ![Sequence Diagramme of the conversion of a Ldraw file by Interface](./Sequence/convertLdrawToDaeByInterface.png)

 *NB : the menu also provide a way of uploading the converted file into the world in different way of uploading.*
+## Converted Folder

+All the converted file will be added to the folder **res://externConvertissor/convertedFiles/**

+Where **res://** folder is the main folder of the project.

+For more details, you can refer to this [godot documentation](https://docs.godotengine.org/fr/4.x/tutorials/io/data_paths.html)

 ## Areas for Improvement

 One area for improvement is to make the LeoCAD conversion process headless, allowing customers to convert files without needing to install LeoCAD.
 This enhancement would increase accessibility and convenience for users.